1587/speaking-exam/00-part5.md

-The more people get a college education, the stronger the country will be. and it' education will develop very fast.
+The more people go to college, the stronger the country will be. and it' education will develop very fast.

 (finally: More people go to university and